What Does It Mean To Be “Whole”?

 While there aren’t any “get whole quick” schemes or secrets, there are some practical tips and insights toward experiencing this wholeness.
 As a society, many people want an instant fix and instant gratification.
 (Ahhh!
 I just want to feel happy!)

-However, the spiritual path toward joy does require some inner work, for sure – and faith.
+However, the healing path toward joy does require some inner work, for sure – and faith.
 If you’re looking to push a button and experience instant enlightenment or rebirth, you’re in for some frustration.

 Now, before I get started with tips for experiencing this state of wholeness, let’s define this concept a bit further.